onqtam/rcrl/README.md

 Checkout this [blog post](https://onqtam.com/programming/2018-02-12-read-compile-run-loop-a-tiny-repl-for-cpp/) if you are curious **how to use** it, **how it works** and **how to integrate** it.

+## A fork of RCRL using libclang

+@Islam0mar has been developing the project further [in his fork](https://github.com/Islam0mar/rcrl) where libclang is used, along with [a few other changes](https://github.com/Islam0mar/rcrl#the-new-recipe).

 ## Building

 The demo is tested on Windows/Linux/MacOS and uses OpenGL 2.